antonioalonzi/magic-the-gathering-utils/README.md

-# magic-the-gathering-utils
+# Magic: The Gathering Utils (magic-the-gathering-utils)

+## General Info

-A set of utils functions that helps you organizing your card collection and playing Magic: The Gathering
+This project contains a set of utilities that help you organizing your card collection and playing **Magic: The Gathering** with your friends.

+## Features

+ * Extracting your card collection from [deckbox](https://deckbox.org)